Materia-Journal/Materia_issue2/content/awburn.md

 {{< q-figure id="2.16" class="is-pulled-left" >}}

-The pin holes in *Study for* “*Blossoms* pierce both the paint layer and the ground (**Fig. 16**), indicating they were created after the composition was completed.
+The pin holes in *Study for “Blossoms”* pierce both the paint layer and the ground (**Fig. 16**), indicating they were created after the composition was completed.
 Since the cross-sections reveal only a single pigmented paint layer—Moore did not first paint this study in gray—it is also possible that the artist pinned paper to the finished painting in order to trace elements of the composition that he planned to reuse in other studies or compositions.
 Replication was central to Moore’s artistic practice from the mid-1870s, when he began completing multiple versions of a single composition in different color schemes.[^33]

 ## Conclusion